Garlic Miso – Fermenting Made Easy

 Shiro (white rice) miso – made with white rice koji.
 This is a young miso, fermented for a short period of time.
 It’s much less salty and much more sweet than red miso varieties.
 This makes it extremely versatile and great to use in things like dressings and sauces.
 It’s also great as a soup.

 There are many varieties that fall under this name.
-They are reddish or dark brown to black in colour, fermented for a longer period, much heartier and saltier.
+They are reddish or dark brown to black in color, fermented for a longer period, much heartier and saltier.
 Red miso might be labelled by some brands as just that, red miso.
 Others will label each variety, which may include:

 – Genmai (brown rice) miso – made with brown rice koji.
 This is mellow with a small amount of sweetness.
 It’s definitely heading into heartier/saltier miso territory though.
 This is more your everyday all-rounder miso so I think if you’re going to choose just one this would be it.
 It’s certainly my pick for miso soups too.
 It’s most often Genmai miso that you’re buying if (as per the miso in my pics) you buy a ‘red miso’.